Cucumbercon/Cinema-Project/cinema-booking/README.md

 ## Node and NPM Versions 09/24/2023
-Make sure that Node.js is installed before running, you can check by typing in to see if you have the right version which is the version 18.14.1
+Make sure that Node.js is installed before running, you should have version v18.14.1 Check by typing this in the terminal:
-Typing this in the terminal:
 > node -v

-Also make sure you have the latest npm which is the version 9.3.1
+Also make sure you have the latest npm which is the version 9.3.1 Check by typing this in the terminal:
 > npm -v